adhie1337/linq-tutorial/README.md

 ### excercise-linq-basics-004
 The task is exactly the same as in 003, but you will have to use query syntax for this one.
 Google `Linq query syntax` to get some tips how to do that.

+### excercise-linq-basics-005
+Your task is to filter the horses to keep only the lucky ones with the `Where` method.
+Notice the new property `IsLucky` of the `Horse` type.

 ## To check the solution You have:
 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise: